greenrivers/magento-module-delivery-time/README.md

 1. Simple product

-    In Delivery Time tab select type on radiobox set.
+In Delivery Time tab select type on radiobox set.<br />
 Next set up value on slider.

 2. Configurable product

-    Apply to simple products - select if You want to apply delivery time to all children products
+Apply to simple products - select if You want to apply delivery time to all children products<br />
 Apply from simple products - select if You want to choose delivery time from one of children products